Development of COPMAN-Air method for high-sensitivity detection of SARS-CoV-2 in air

 Abstract

-Several studies have successfully detected SARS-CoV-2 in air samples; however, in most of these, the focus was on validating the air collection method, and there was no report on the development of a virus-detection method.
-In this study, to detect viruses in air samples more sensitively than conventional detection methods, we applied COPMAN, a highly sensitive virus-detection method using wastewater samples, to air samples to develop COPMAN-Air.
-Briefly, with this method, the extremely low amount of viral RNA in air samples is efficiently detected via three reaction steps: RT, preamplification, and qPCR, as with COPMAN.
+Several studies have successfully detected SARS-CoV-2 in air samples.
+However, most of these studies focused on validating the air collection method, and there was no report on the development of a virus detection method.
+In this study, to detect viruses in air samples with greater sensitively than conventional detection methods, we utilized COPMAN, a highly sensitive virus detection method originally used for wastewater samples.
+We applied COPMAN to air samples, thereby developing COPMAN-Air.
+Briefly, this method efficiently detects the extremely low levels of viral RNA in air samples via three reaction steps: RT, preamplification, and qPCR, as it is performed with COPMAN.
 We evaluated COPMAN-Air using samples from a fever clinic for COVID-19 patients.
-COPMAN-Air demonstrated a higher detection rate of viral RNA compared to conventional methods: 22 (95.7%) vs. 14 (60.9%) out of 23 samples.
-Additionally, a positive correlation (r=0.70) was found between the amount of viral RNA detected by COPMAN-Air and the number of confirmed COVID-19 cases, suggesting that COPMAN-Air could estimate the number of SARS-CoV-2-positive individuals in a given space based on the quantitative values of SARS-CoV-2 RNA in air samples.
-Surveillance systems for pathogens in the air using COPMAN-Air are expected to be valuable for assessing the number of infected individuals and for the implementation of public health measures.
+COPMAN-Air demonstrated a higher detection rate of viral RNA compared with conventional methods, detecting the virus in 22 out of 23 samples (95.7%) vs. 14 out of 23 samples (60.9%).
+Additionally, a positive correlation ( r = 0.70) was detected between the amount of viral RNA detected by COPMAN-Air and the number of confirmed COVID-19 cases, suggesting that COPMAN-Air could estimate the number of SARS-CoV-2-positive individuals in a given space based on the quantitative values of SARS-CoV-2 RNA in air samples.
+Surveillance systems for airborne pathogens using COPMAN-Air are expected to be valuable for estimating the number of infected individuals and for guiding the implementation of public health measures.

 Article activity feed